Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Related Work

 \section{Related Work}

-\mypar{Measure of Susceptibility.} The common practice to measure susceptibility is to collect self-reported absolute or relative agreement or disagreement with (or perceived accuracy, credibility, reliability, or validity of) one or more claims verified to be false from a group of individuals~\cite{Roozenbeek2020SusceptibilityMisinformationCOVID19,Escola-Gascon2021CriticalThinkingPredicts,Rosenzweig2021HappinessSurpriseAre,Nan2022WhyPeopleBelievea}.
-A small number of studies indirectly assess the susceptibility by its impact, however they can only capture behaviors rather than people's belief~\cite{Loomba2021MeasuringImpactCOVID19}.
+\mypar{Measure of Susceptibility} The common practice to measure susceptibility is to collect self-reported absolute or relative agreement or disagreement with (or perceived accuracy, credibility, reliability, or validity of) one or more claims verified to be false from a group of individuals~\cite{roozenbeek2020susceptibility, escola2021critical,rosenzweig2021happiness, nan2022people}.
+A small number of previous studies indirectly assess the susceptibility by its impact, however, they can only capture behaviors rather than people's beliefs~\cite{loomba2021measuring}. \citet{10.1145/3447548.3467321} defines a heuristic susceptibility score as the ratio of misinformation posts out of all user's posts, which unrealistically simplifies the definition of susceptibility.
 Instead of using expensive and limited self-reported beliefs, we propose a computational model to estimate susceptibility at scale.